snowplow/documentation/docs/getting-started-on-snowplow-open-source/setup-snowplow-on-aws/index.md

 The Snowplow enrichment process processes raw events from a collector and

-1. **Cleans up the data** into a format that is easier to parse / analyse
+1. **Cleans up the data** into a format that is easier to parse / analyze
 2. **Enriches the data** (e.g. infers the location of the visitor from his / her IP address and infers the search engine keywords from the query string)
 3. **Stores the cleaned, enriched data**